National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 Because the data sources themselves are sensitive information, supplemental PPRL mortality records are broken down into three source categories:

 * _Government Mortality_: Government data sourced from death certificates and person-reporting.
-* _ObituaryData.com_: Obituary data sourced from funeral homes, newspapers, and other online obituary sources specifically from obituarydata.com (a private obituary aggregator).
+* _Public Obituary_: Obituary data sourced from funeral homes, newspapers, and other online obituary sources specifically from <https://www.obituarydata.com/> (a private obituary aggregator).
 * _Private Obituary_: Obituary data sourced from funeral homes, newspapers, and other online obituary sources sourced from other private sources.

 PPRL mortality data are harmonized against the existing Level-3 (LDS) OMOP tables in the N3C Data Enclave.